Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-different-tailwind-headers.md

 I wanted to spend some time and explore different header layouts.

 I'll leave the end styling up to you.
-These should give you a good idea of achieving different header variants by using Tailwind CSS.
+These should give you a good idea of achieving different header variants using Tailwind CSS.

 The ones we'll dive into:

-- Simple, clean logo only header
+- Simple, clean logo-only header
 - Home button on the left - Title in the middle
 - Left button - Text - Right button
 - Logo - Title - Multiple pages
 - Logo title - Action items

-You should be able to make about any header between these header formats, but if you have a specific request, do let me know!
+You should be able to make any header between these formats, but if you have a specific request, let me know!

 You can try all of the headers out in this CodePen.